michaelfromyeg/joplin-garden-worker/README.md

 - Exported tag filtered notes from Joplin
 - Export to Hugo / GitHub Wiki
-- Support link transclusion (...whatever that is)
+- Support link "transclusion" (...whatever that is)
 - Support running custom post-processing scripts
   - e.g., show backlinks on a note